YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 The derivation from `(Eq.1)` to `(Eq.12)`, combined with the operational semantics of OCanren in terms of stream manipulation,  explains why we get the answer that `a` equals 0,1,2,3 or 4 from the goal `(G.1)`.

+The reader may take an exercise to show that one plus one equals two by simplifying the formula `add (S O) (S O) c`.

 ## Modifying the Search Behaviour